Aura Parental Controls Review 2025: Unique and Tailored Protection

 Aura Parental Controls list of content filtering options for teens

 When you enter your child’s birthday into the service, it applies an age-appropriate template that filters out content that doesn’t meet that age.
-You can adjust it a little within the app.
+You can make adjustments from the content filtering tab.

 This is really where the bulk of Aura’s content filtering services shine.
-Aura curates an idea of what is age-appropriate for your child based on your child’s birthday and its own filtering system.
+Aura curates an idea of what is age-appropriate for your child based on their birthday and its own filtering system.

 When we tested it out, we tried the most adult sites we could find, and it blocked us without hesitation.
 According to the safe search parental control settings, these are focused on sexually explicit content.